marmelab/react-admin/docs/Menu.md

 );
 ```

 Note that if you use the `children` prop, you'll have to translate the menu item content yourself using [`useTranslate`](./useTranslate.md).
+You'll also need to provide a `primaryText` either way, because it will be rendered in the tooltip when the side menu is collapsed.

 The `letfIcon` prop allows setting the menu left icon.